 Marijuana (Cannabis) Smoking and Cancer Risk

-Marijuana (cannabis) smoke has many of the same cancer-causing agents (carcinogens) as tobacco but in higher amounts.
+Marijuana (cannabis) smoke has many of the same cancer-causing agents (carcinogens) as tobacco, sometimes in higher amounts.
 This raises the concern that smoking marijuana may be a risk factor for cancer.
-Studies are hard to do because some people may not be truthful about their use of marijuana.
-It is hard to know how often marijuana is used and the amount of exposure over many years.
+Studies are hard to do because some people may not want to talk about their use of marijuana.
 In addition, many people who use marijuana also smoke tobacco.

 Marijuana cigarettes tend to be smoked without filters and are inhaled more deeply.
 This leads to higher amounts of smoke going deeper into the lungs than with cigarette smoking.
 Marijuana smoke leads to 5 times greater absorption of carbon monoxide than cigarettes.
 Due to how long marijuana smoke is held in the lungs, there is 4x more tar deposited in the lungs.
 Benzopyrene, a cancer-causing agent, is in marijuana and cigarettes.